CADWR-Climate-Change-Program/period-mapping-of-downscaled-climate-data/README.md

 - `ei_months`
     months to compute the average period change statistic over.
 Can be left as `None` or a list of months e.g. `[12,1]`
 - `quadrants_for_model_percentiles`
-    list of percentile combinations for model grouping e.g. `['CT', [10,10], [10,90]]` for processing the central tendency (CT), the 10th percentile  precip and temperature, and the 10th percentile temperature and 90th percentile precip combination.
+    list of percentile combinations for model grouping, e.g. `['CT', [10,10], [10,90]]` to process the central tendency (CT), the 10th percentile  precip and temperature, and the 10th percentile temperature and 90th percentile precip combination.
 - `quadrants_for_scenario_output`
     same as `quadrants_for_model_percentiles`, but can be a limited subset for final daily weather outputs
 - `basin`